aattea14/latin102/quiz2.md

 You are given a pair of simple English sentences (that is, a single independent clause) with a noun in common.
 Combine them into one complex sentence by keeping the first sentence as the independent clause, and making the second sentence a relative clause.

 The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers.
-The brothers, whom Eurytion came to the weeding with, were violent Centaurs.
+The brothers, whom Eurytion came to the wedding with, were violent Centaurs.
 pronoun: whom- cum quibus
 brothers- masculine plural
-ablative because its the direct object ❌ (object of the preposition)
+ablative because its object of the preposition

 Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.
 Dexamenus was afraid of Eurytion, to whom Deanira was promised in marriage.